Mary Okwakol

 Mary Jossy Nakhanda Okwakol (born 1951) is a Ugandan university professor, academic administrator, zoologist and community leader.
-She is the current chairperson of the Uganda National Examinations Board.
+She is the former chairperson of the Uganda National Examinations Board.

-Before that, from October 2006 until May 2017, served as Vice Chancellor of Busitema University, one of the nine public universities in Uganda.
+Before that, from October 2006 until May 2017, served as vice chancellor of Busitema University, one of the nine public universities in Uganda.

 Background and education

 She was born in Namunyumya Village, Iganga District, Eastern Uganda, circa 1951.
 She attended Namunyumya Mixed Primary School, for her elementary schooling.
 Mary Okwakol attended Mount Saint Mary's College Namagunga for her high school education.

 She holds the degree of Bachelor of Science (BSc) in Zoology, obtained in 1974, from Makerere University, the oldest university in East Africa.
 She also holds the degree of Master of Science (MSc), in Zoology, obtained in 1976, also from Makerere University.
 Her degree of Doctor of Philosophy (PhD) in Zoology was also obtained from Makerere University, in 1992.